Chula-PIC-Lab/Chula-RBC-12-Dataset/README.md

 # Chula RBC-12-Dataset

-This is a dataset of red blood cell (RBC) blood smear images used for "**Red Blood Cell Segmentation with Overlapping Cell Separation and Classification from an Imbalanced Dataset**"
+Chula-RBC-12 Dataset is a dataset of red blood cell (RBC) blood smear images used in "**Red Blood Cell Segmentation with Overlapping Cell Separation and Classification from an Imbalanced Dataset**", containing xx classes of RBC types consisting of 706 smear images that contain over 20,000 RBC cells.
+The dataset was collected at the Oxidation in Red Cell Disorders Research Unit, Chulalongkorn University in 2019 using a DS-Fi2-L3 Nikon microscope at 1000x magnification.

 ## RBC Types
 - 0 Normal cell